-To use the target stand-alone, the kernel and root filesystem have to be made persistent in the on-board media of the device.
-This is done by default in the kit, however if the kernel and root filesystem are not available in the on-board media or you would like to update them, refer to the Flashing Images section f or information on flashing images.
+To use the target stand-alone, the kernel and root filesystem have to be made persistent in the on-board media of the phyBOARD-WEGA.
+This is done by default in the kit, however if the kernel and root filesystem are not available in the on-board media or you would like to update them, refer to Flashing Images for information on flashing images.

-When set in the dipswitch (Selecting Boot Modes section), the device is configured by default to boot the kernel and mount the root filesystem from flash.
+When set in the dipswitch (Selecting Boot Modes), the phyBOARD-WEGA is configured by default to boot the kernel and mount the root filesystem from flash.
 By simply resetting or power cycling the board the target will boot into Linux.